AjayNeeraj/brain-tumor-cnn-classifier/README.md

 model.load_state_dict(torch.load("best_model.pth", map_location='cpu'))
 model.eval()
 ```
-🔮 Future Work
+🔮 **Future Work**

-Integrate Grad-CAM visualization for explainability of model predictions.
+ -Integrate Grad-CAM visualization for explainability of model predictions.

-Compare performance against a pretrained network (e.g., ResNet-18) to demonstrate the trade-off between lightweight vs heavy models.
+ -Compare performance against a pretrained network (e.g., ResNet-18) to demonstrate the trade-off between lightweight vs heavy models.

-Implement test-time augmentation and confidence scoring for better clinical robustness.
+ -Implement test-time augmentation and confidence scoring for better clinical robustness.

-Package and deploy the model via FastAPI or Streamlit for interactive use.
+ -Package and deploy the model via FastAPI or Streamlit for interactive use.

-Convert model to ONNX/TorchScript for mobile or edge deployment.
+ -Convert model to ONNX/TorchScript for mobile or edge deployment.

 🧪 Key Skills Demonstrated
 ✅ Designed and implemented a CNN from scratch (no transfer learning)